Which of the following are the basic units of nucleic acids?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-Nucleic acids, such as DNA and RNA, are polymers made up of smaller building blocks known as nucleotides.
-Each nucleotide consists of three components: a nitrogenous base, a five-carbon sugar (ribose in RNA and deoxyribose in DNA), and one or more phosphate groups.
-These nucleotides link together through phosphodiester bonds to form the long chains characteristic of nucleic acids.
+Nucleotides are the fundamental building blocks of nucleic acids, such as DNA and RNA.
+Each nucleotide is composed of three components: a nitrogenous base, a five-carbon sugar (ribose in RNA and deoxyribose in DNA), and at least one phosphate group.
+Nucleotides link together through phosphodiester bonds to form long chains, creating the structure of nucleic acids.
+This arrangement allows for the storage and transmission of genetic information within cells.

 Subscribe